top of page

-Trigger Finger & Hand Conditions in Singapore
+Trigger Finger Treatment & Hand Surgery Singapore

-Trigger Finger
+1. Trigger Finger

 Trigger finger is more common in individuals with diabetes, rheumatoid arthritis, or repetitive hand use, but can occur without any underlying condition.